-Thanks to the internet, the average consumer now has access to more information than ever before.
-In the days before the internet, trust factored heavily into the consumer-business relationship.
-Though trust still has a place in that relationship, consumers can now access product reviews on seemingly anything, removing much of the risk associated with buying a product or service.
-However, What are added sugars? ers' overall health.
+Thanks to the internet, particularly when it comes to the average consumer now buying food. has access to more informa-When buying food, individution than ever before.
+In the als can rely on product labels days before the internet, trust to determine nutritional value. factored heavily into the con-A quick glance at food labels sumer-business relationship. reveals the amounts of various Though trust still has a place ingredients, including sodium and fiber, that are present in in that relationship, consumers can now access product a given product.
+Customers reviews on seemingly anymay know to check for sodium thing, removing much of the content, but added sugars have risk associated with buying a long slipped under the radar.
+That's unfortunate, as high product or service.
+However, many consumers are not making the most of that access, a significant threat to consumers' overall health.
+What are added sugars?
 The Mayo Clinic notes that added sugars are the syrups and sugars that are added to foods during processing.
 What distinguishes sugar from added sugars?
 Many foods, including fruits and vegetables, naturally contain sugar, but there's a difference between natural sugars and added sugars.
 Natural sugars, like those found in fruits and vegetables, contain calories and nutrients, while added sugars contain all the calories without the nutritional value.
 So why is sugar added to foods and beverages?
 Manufacturers add sugars for many reasons.
 According to the Mayo Clinic, added sugars can provide additional flavor, serve as a preservative or a bulking agent, and balance the acidity of certain foods, such as those that contain vinegar and tomatoes.
 If added sugars are so com- per day while recommending monplace, how harmful can they be?